 This is because you are focused on moving the bar in a balanced way, using every tiny muscle to stop it from moving too much in any one direction.

-Although the Smith machine is comparatively easier to use and safer, the barbell bench press is comparatively more effective than Smith machine bench press as it enables increased muscle activation, including the tiniest muscles in the body.
+Although the Smith machine is comparatively easier to use and safer, the barbell bench press is comparatively more effective than the Smith machine bench press.
+It enables increased muscle activation, including the tiniest muscles in the body.

 Is Smith Machine Squat Effective?

-Smith machines help you to place your feet farther out while squatting, meaning that they open better opportunities for activating your glute and hamstring muscles.
+Smith machines help you place your feet farther out while squatting, meaning that they open better opportunities to activate your glute and hamstring muscles.
 But, Smith machines lose it to free weight squats from the effectiveness perspective as free weights enable greater overall muscle activation of all leg muscles.

 So, if you love to lift safely or lift greater weights and be proud of yourself or train in a fixed position, it is always recommended to choose the Smith machine squat.

-But if overall muscle strength and activation is your priority, choose the free weights squat.
+But if overall muscle strength and activation are your priority, choose the free weights squat.

 How Much Easier Is Smith Machine Squat (or Bench Press)?

-If you want to compare in terms of easiness levels, Smith machine squat is much easier as you need not worry about balance or stability.
-And the squat weights were about 4% higher when you train on a Smith machine compared to free weights.
+If you want to compare easiness levels, the Smith machine squat is much easier as you need not worry about balance or stability.
+And the squat weights were about 4% higher when you train on a Smith machine than free weights.

 And they also found that participants can do bench press with about 16% higher weights when performed on a Smith machine.